kubernetes-hy/kubernetes-hy.github.io/data/part-3/3-gke-features.md

       app: example-app
 ```

-This would ensure that no more than half of the pods can be unavailable at.
+This would ensure that no more than half of the pods can be unavailable.
 The Kubernetes documentation states "The budget can only protect against voluntary evictions, not all causes of unavailability."

+In addition to scaling to multiple nodes (Horizontal scaling), you can also scale individual nodes with [VerticalPodAutoscaler](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler).
+These help ensure you are always using 100% of the resources you pay for.

 _Side note:_ Kubernetes also offers the possibility to limit resources per namespace.
 This can prevent apps in the development namespace from consuming too many resources.
-Google has created a nice video that explains the possibilities of the `ResourceQuota` object.
+Google has created a great video that explains the possibilities of the `ResourceQuota` object.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xjpHggHKm78" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>